bookofproofs/fpl.net/CONTRIBUTING.md

-# What is this project about?
-The FPL Interpreter python project is part of a greater Proof of Concept project ("poc"), covering the development of the FPL grammar, the FPL parser, the FPL interpreter, and writing mathematical theories in FPL.
-The concept for the poc can be found [here](https://github.com/bookofproofs/fpl/blob/master/hld/FPLHighLevelDesign.pdf).
-The FPL parser is based on the [tatsu package](https://tatsu.readthedocs.io/en/stable/).

-# In which areas can you contribute?

-At the current stage of the project (as of January 2022), you can contribute in the following areas:
-* Improving the existing Integrated Development Environment (IDE) based on tkinter that reflects the special needs of the FPL language ([fpl/ide](https://github.com/bookofproofs/fpl/tree/master/ide)),
-* Addressing "To Do" list items (see [FPL Interpreter project](https://github.com/bookofproofs/fpl/projects/1)), including the stages "In Progress" and "Test,"
-* Identifying and specifying additional "To Do" items,
-* Writing new unit tests
-* Bug-fixing existing implementation
-* Writing or correcting a Wiki page.

 # How to contribute?
 It is important to coordinate the project FPL Interpreter among the team.
 * In the beginning, get in touch with the team via [Discussions](https://github.com/bookofproofs/fpl/discussions).